riggraz/no-style-please/about.md

 Currently, I'm an MA candidate and Research Assistant at the Graduate Institute of International and Development Studies, Geneva.
 I was recently a <a href="https://fellows.frictionlessdata.io/" class="bio-link" photo_url="frictionless.png">Reproducible Research Fellow</a> at the Open Knowledge Foundation.

 Before moving to Switzerland, I researched conservation in Bhutan, co-led student expeditions in Nepal, and coded data visualizations for a Washington DC think tank.
 As an undergraduate at Columbia University, I studied global cities and natural resource conflict.
-I also designed media for different organizations in New York City, and organized technology-arts festivals in New Zealand.
+I also designed media for different organizations in New York City, and organized a technology-arts festival in New Zealand.
+While I grew up in the shadow of the oil industry in Texas, I was born in Chicago, and mostly raised in a big blue van.

 When I'm not on a computer, I'm usually outside.